 The exception for information requests which are “not reasonable, excessive or overly burdensome, not feasible, abusive or vexatious or made by a vexatious or querulous individual” also requires careful consideration.
 While exceptions for vexatious requesters are generally legitimate, experience suggests that they are also prone to abuse if their exercise is not closely watched.
 As a result, and because it is difficult to objectively define when a request should be considered abusive or vexatious, it is recommended that either the Ombudsman or the Complaints Officer should be required to review any decision to invoke this exception.

 The DIDP also includes an exception for information subject to attorney-client privilege.
 While this is a broadly legitimate interest to protect, it is worth considering that attorneys at ICANN play a significantly different role than attorneys who serve typical private sector clients, due to ICANN’s unique role overseeing a global public resource.
 Since attorney-client privilege is waived at the discretion of the client, in some public sector contexts governments have announced policies that confidentiality will only be asserted over documents whose disclosure would harm their litigation or negotiating position in an ongoing or contemplated proceeding, allowing for the release of the more general sorts of legal policy-making advice.
 ICANN should consider building a similar principle into the DIDP.
+The working group discussed this exception with ICANN legal, but were unable to arrive at an avenue for progress in this respect.
+It is hoped that this matter will be revisited as part of future processes.

 Consideration should also be given towards adopting open contracting rules, of the type that are found in most progressive democracies.
 These include policies that contracts with external parties will generally be open by default, including a rule that all contracts above a particular threshold (generally $5,000 or $10,000) should be published proactively online.
 Where contracting comes as a result of a tendering process, many governments routinely release details about bids received, including costing breakdowns and an explanation for why a particular bid was chosen over others.
 While open contracting does not fully preclude the use of non-disclosure clauses in agreements, their application should be limited to cases where legitimate harm would flow from disclosure, as identified by the DIDP’s list of exceptions.
 For example, it may be reasonable to build confidentiality into security contracts which include information about steps to guarantee the security and stability of the Internet whose disclosure would undermine these safeguards.